BenjaminDalziel/InfluenzaGeometry/README.md

 Urbanization and humidity shape the intensity of influenza epidemics in US cities

-The file influenza_cities.csv contains the data required to reproduce the statistical analyses:
+The file influenza_cities.csv contains the data required to reproduce the main statistical analyses:

 | Column name    | Meaning                              |
 | ---------------| ------------------------------------ |